wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 Updated the Main Menu specifically for the Coco3 port.
 Added the ability to select keyboard/joystick and directional controls.

-Added support for (non-)directional joystick input.
+Added support for directional & rotational joystick input.

 CocoFEST Demo Version 1.0